boblemaire/IoTaWatt/Docs/CTbasics.rst

 workhorse appliances like water-heaters, ranges, and clothes dryers.

-In these systems, while possible to use two voltage refrences, typical IoTaWatt installations use a single reference that reflects the phase and voltage of one of the sides, or *legs* as they are commonly called.
+In these systems, while possible to use two voltage references, typical IoTaWatt installations use a single reference that reflects the phase and voltage of one of the sides, or *legs* as they are commonly called.
 The result is that